-The writ was heard on August 13, 1999, by Judge Judith McConnell, who issued a Tentative Ruling in the City's favor prior to the hearing.
-After hearing oral argument by all parties, the court took the matter under submission, and issued a final order on August 18, 1999, affirming the Tentative Ruling.
+The State Route 56 writ was heard on August 13, 1999, by Judge Judith McConnell, who issued a Tentative Ruling in the City's favor prior to the hearing.
+After oral argument by all parties, the court took the matter under submission, and issued a final order on August 18, 1999, affirming the Tentative Ruling denying the writ.
 The court found that the Final EIR for the project was "adequate to demonstrate to an apprehensive citizenry that the governmental decision maker had, in fact, fully analyzed and considered the environmental consequences of its actions."
-Copies of the court's Order After Hearing on Submitted Matter and Tentative Ruling for August 13, 1999, are attached hereto for your information.